Cracking and Stability of Non-Rotating Relativistic Spheres with Anisotropic Internal Stresses

 \section{Abstract}

-The stability of static, uncharged, anisotropic fluid sphere in general relativity has been studied by considering static spherically symmetric spacetime metric.
-It has been noticed that anisotropy plays the important role for stability of stellar structure.
-It is shown that nature of anisotropy can be considered to decide potentially stable/unstable regions.
-Finally pontentially stable/unstable regions of two known models of relativistic star are checked.
+The stability of static uncharged spheres with anisotropic internal stresses is studied in general relativity.
+It has been noticed that pressure anisotropy plays an important role for stability of stellar structure.
+It is shown that radial profile of the stress anisotropy can be considered to decide potentially stable/unstable regions.
+Finally, pontentially stable/unstable regions of two known models of relativistic star have been examined.

 {\it Keywords}: Anisotropy, Stability, Cracking